-Beauty Brands and retailers join women’s charity The Eve Appeal to launch GET LIPPY this May; a new campaign inviting everyone to help tackle the taboos around women’s health.
+Beauty Brands and retailers join women’s charity The Eve Appeal to launch GET LIPPY again this May; a campaign inviting everyone to help tackle the taboos around women’s health.
+In May 2019, GET LIPPY is back with a bang.
+We’re getting lippier, louder, bigger and better — and we need you to add your voice.

-Women’s cancer charity The Eve Appeal and beauty industry organisation Cosmetic Executive Women UK (CEW), have joined forces, along with some of the UK’s leading retail and beauty brands to launch GET LIPPY.
+Women’s cancer charity The Eve Appeal have joined forces with lead partners Tesco and Cosmetic Executive Women (CEW) along with some of the UK’s leading retail and beauty brands to launch GET LIPPY 2019.
 The aim of the campaign is to encourage everyone to GET LIPPY– to speak up and out-about women’s health and the early signs and symptoms of gynaecological cancers with embarrassment.

-The Eve invites YOU to get involved by buying a lipstick, lip gloss or lip balm from a GET LIPPY partner and “pout for a purpose’ by sharing a photo on social media throughout the campaign ( #GetLippy).
+The Eve invites YOU to get involved by buying a lipstick, lip gloss or lip balm from a GET LIPPY partner and “blow a kiss’ by sharing a photo on social media throughout the campaign ( #GetLippy).
 For every product sold in May, £1 or 10% will be donated to The Eve Appeal medical research programme to fund vital research into early detection and prevention.

 Who are The Eve Appeal?